nazufel/golang-web-dev-course/README.md

 # golang-web-dev-course
-Code written or the Golang Web Dev Course by Todd McCleod on Udemy.
+Code written for the Golang Web Dev Course by Todd McCleod on Udemy.